kyamagu/matlab-sqlite3-driver/README.markdown

     results = sqlite3.execute(db_id, sql, param1, param2, ...)
     results = sqlite3.execute(sql, param1, param2, ...)

-The execute operation apply sql staement `sql` in the database specified by the connection id `db_id`.
-When `db_id` is omitted, default connection is used.
+The execute operation applies a sql statement `sql` in the database specified by the connection id `db_id`.
+When `db_id` is omitted, the last opened connection is used.

-The sql statement can bind values through `?` as a placeholder.
+The sql statement can bind parameters through `?` as a placeholder.
-When binding is used, there must be corresponding number of parameters following the sql statement.
-Bind values can be a numeric scalar value, string, uint8 array for blob, or empty array for null.
+When binding is used, there must be the corresponding number of parameters following the sql statement.
+Bind values can be a numeric scalar value, a string, a uint8 array for blob, or an empty array for null.

 Results are returned as a struct array.